Piscasaw Creek

-Piscasaw Creek is a 31.6 mi tributary of the Kishwaukee River in Wisconsin and Illinois.
+Piscasaw Creek is a 31.6 mi tributary of the Kishwaukee River in the U.S. states of Wisconsin and Illinois.
 Rising in Walworth County, Wisconsin, it passes through McHenry County, Illinois before discharging into the Kishwaukee in Boone County, Illinois.
 Piscasaw Creek's mouth is located near Belvidere, Illinois.

 Course

 Piscasaw Creek originates in Walworth County, Wisconsin, and travels through McHenry and Boone counties until it meets the Kishwaukee River near Belvidere, Illinois.
 The mouth of the Piscasaw along the Kishwaukee is at a place traditionally known as Red Horse Bend.

 Description

 Piscasaw Creek is classified as a "Class A" drainage by the criteria established by the Illinois Environmental Protection Agency, signifying the small river's relative health with respect to waterborne nutrients and chemicals.
 Traditional dairy farming operations around Harvard, Illinois have not overloaded the creek's biotic capacity.
 However, exponential residential development starting in the 2000s is expected to present new challenges to the creek.

 The land around Piscasaw Creek is relatively flat and does not slope much.
 Much of the creek is bordered by strips of damp soil and wetland, with cattails and willow trees.
 The wetlands have helped to maintain water quality.
 The Piscasaw Creek watershed, including its tributaries, drains over 120 sqmi of land, making it the fourth largest tributary of the Kishwaukee River.

 In 2008 the Illinois Natural History Survey examined Piscasaw Creek at two different sites in McHenry County's Beck's Woods.
 At site one the creek was 12 meters (m) wide and 20 centimeters (cm) deep.
 The river bed had a substrate of cobble and the stream at that site consisted entirely of riffles.
 At site number two the creek was 10 m wide and 30 cm deep, this area was also dominated by riffles.